 Maximum performance data for room temperatures of 20 °C, with consideration for the properties of ceramic surface coverings.
 Please refer to the Schlüter®-BEKOTEC-THERM ceramic thermal comfort floor in conjunction with the control unit.

-OOO Power supply
+Power supply / technical data

 Control unit-BMS